oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **8. Generate patch inventory ouput.**

-execute "opatch lsinventory" as oracle user in Source Database Server.
+execute "opatch lsinventory" as oracle user in source satabase server.

-**9. Download inventory output to the Local Desktop.**
+**9. Download inventory output to the local desktop.**

 We will require this file in Task 2.
 </p>